Law School Updates and Frequently Asked Questions

 Yes.
 As always, students may reach out to Fr.
 Nick via email to set up an appointment, or they may contact Sharon Carone, his Administrative Assistant, at her desk on the 3rd floor in Student Services or at (973) 642-8511, or they may stop at Fr.
 Nick's office, room 113A, in the corridor leading to the Center for Social Justice.

 Is the Sacrament of Reconciliation available during the academic year?

 Yes.
 Students, faculty, administration and staff may schedule a time with Fr.
 Nick for sacramental confession following the same procedures outlined in the previous FAQ.
 If they are scheduling through Sharon Carone, there is no need to specify their desire for confession if they prefer not to do so.

 Are scheduled alumni events taking place as planned?

-The Alumni Office has cancelled or postponed all events taking place through the end of the semester.
-If you have registered for an event that is now being rescheduled you will be receiving an email notification.
-If you have any other event related questions, please contact Lori Thimmel at firstname.lastname@example.org or (973) 642-8711.
+The Alumni Office has cancelled or postponed all in person events taking place through the end of the fall semester.
+For the remainder of 2020, many virtual events will be taking place.
+Please look for email invitations, our alumni events webpage, and listings in our Sidebar e-newsletter for upcoming events.
+If you have any other event/alumni related questions, please contact Lori Thimmel at email@example.com or (973) 642-8711.